What Is Industrial Radiography Used For?

 In industrial settings, radiography is used to help inspectors detect flaws that might not be visible to the naked eye.

-In this guide we’re going to look closely at how radiography is used in industrial settings.
+In this guide we’re going to look closely at what industrial radiography is used for across various industry to support work in inspections.
 If you’re looking for information on how radiography is used in medical settings, we recommend reading this article by the FDA.

 Here is a menu to help you find the information you’re looking for: